postsharp/postsharp-emails/metalama-awareness-campaign/04_caching.md

 ## Conclusion

-Applying caching to an application can dramatically improve performance, but implementing the pattern is not straightforward.
+Applying caching to an application can dramatically improve performance, but implementing the pattern by hand is not straightforward.
 Metalama does all the heavy lifting for you and provides several flexible implementations that you can customize to meet your specific requirements.

 By leveraging Metalama, you'll find that implementing caching is both simpler and more efficient than creating a bespoke solution.

 Caching is just one of the open-source aspects built by our team.
 For more, check [Metalama Marketplace](https://www.postsharp.net/metalama/marketplace).

+Our development team is looking forward to your feedback and questions on our [Slack community workspace](https://www.postsharp.net/slack).
+Of course, you can also answer this email and I’ll make sure it will reach an engineer.

+Thank you!

+All the best,
+Fedja
+Community Manager

+*P.S.
+We will send you 2 more emails about Metalama and then stop.
+You can unsubscribe at any time.*